Tasiilaq: Eighteenth and nineteenth centuries

 Due to back migrations to the more densely populated western coast, the southeastern coast was deserted for another two hundred years – the region was not settled until late eighteenth century, with the village surviving as the only permanent settlement in the nineteenth century.
 Population increased however from the 1880s, dispersing over several villages in the area.

 In 1884 and 1885, Danish naval captain Gustav Holm led an expedition in the area, marking the area's first connections with Europe.
 By the mid 1880s, about 400 people lived in the village, which faced the challenges of "vanishing resources, malnutrition, and disease".'

 The permanent settlement was founded in 1894 as a Danish trading station.
 The town was previously known as Ammassalik (old spelling: Angmagssalik), meaning "the place with the Ammassat".

 In 1908, the first church was established in Tasiilaq.
 A second church was built in 1986, with interior decoration by artist Aka Høegh.'

+At least up to the 1920s, locals would leave town in the summer for hunting and fishing camps in the mountains and fjords.

 From the end of World War II into the 1960s, the town shifted from relying on hunting to relying on cod fisheries for food and economic prospects.'

 The official name change to Tasiilaq, meaning "the place at the lakes," took place in 1997.'

 Twenty-first century

-Alcohol consumption was banned by Greenland's self rule authority in Tasiilaq on September 7, 2021, over a two-week period until September 17 following a surge of violence and suicide in the town.
+Alcohol consumption was banned by Greenland's self rule authority in Tasiilaq on 7 September 2021, over a two-week period until 17 September following a surge of violence and suicide in the town.
 Following this prohibition, reports of domestic violence had greatly decreased.
 Social workers from the town said that "it is only a short term solution, but necessary to put the brakes on alcohol-fueled incidents."